RatJuggler/advent-of-code/2020/README.md

 this but after a quick read decided that the time it would take me to understand it was more than I wanted to spend at this moment.
 Instead, I kicked off the brute force solution on my desktop PC (i7-6700K@4.6GHz), and it produced a result within a couple of hours (I didn't time it).
 I will revisit this at some point to implement a proper solution.

+##### Day 14: Docking Data
+My only issue solving today's problem was using a primitive integer array of arbitrary size for the memory.
+Whilst this worked for the first part it failed completely with the second as the memory addresses to be accessed far exceeded the maximum array size.
+It was also wasting memory as only comparatively few addresses were actually being used.
+In the end I used a map as a kind of sparse array.